Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 ---

 ### True Voidling

-You completly embrace the embrace of the void, making you a True Voidling.
+- **14th-level Voidtouched feature**

+Once per long rest you can take the form of a true voidling, unleashing your true potential.
 As a bonus action you can spend a sorcery point to transform into a voidling creature for a minute.
 While you are in this transformation you gain the following effects.
 - You gain resistance to all incoming damage.
 - You can use _Riftwalk_ without expending sorcery points.
 - As a bonus action during your turns, you can attempt to corrupt a creature within 60ft of you.
 If the target is an ally, they gain the ability to _Riftwalk_ as a bonus action, and they gain all benefits from your active _Adaptive Transformations_ for a minute.
 If the target is an enemy they must succeed a wisdom saving throw against your spell save DC.
 If they fail you dominate them and choose how they use their next turn, then the effect falls of.
 Once a creature has ben corrupted, they cannot become corrupted in this way until they finish a long rest.
 You can only have one corrupted target at the same time.